 A feeling grows over you, nuzzling into the pit of your stomach that buzzes out to your limbs.
 It’s like you are standing at the edge of a cliff but there is no beautiful view, just worry so strong that it consumes you.
 Your blood feels thick as it boils through your veins, dragging its gloom to the surface of your skin, begging to get out.
 This is the feeling that takes over your brain, your gut, and your heart.
 It’s the aftershock of a traumatic event that creeps up on you, tapping you on the shoulder and pouring itself into your bones.

-Post-Traumatic Health Disorder is a name I thought of to put a title on a common feeling that many people with health issues can relate to.
+Post-Traumatic Medical Trauma is a name I thought of to put a title on a common feeling that many people with health issues can relate to.
 Health anxiety and depression from chronic illness are frequent concerns for many people.

 Common struggles for people with chronic illness: